JoeyDelp/JoSIM/docs/tech_disc.md

 Only displays the version string for **josim-cli** and then exits.
 This string is always displayed by default for any command.
 This command, however, only displays the version string.

+### Solver (-x):

+This option allows switching between LU solvers.
+Default is KLU solver.
+Setting this to `1` enables SuperLU solver.

 ## Parse Input {#parse-input}

 The input data received through any of the two means above is parsed in the following steps: